 Lesson Title: Formal Letter Theme: Reading Lesson Number: L4-L009 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
 Identify the features of a formal letter.
 2. Read a text with fluency.
 3. Summarise a text in their own words.
 4. Infer meaning from a text.
 5. Substitute words in a text.
 6. Answer questions on a text.
 Preparation 1.
-Write the c questions on t lesson).
-2. Read the formal lesson). he board (see end of
+Write the comprehension questions on the board (see end of lesson).
+2. Read the formal letter (see end of lesson).